annacv/TributeToLemmings/README.md

 - 3rd Bomb injured: It'll die and exploit.

 2. *Changing bombs depending on level*
-- 1 Level 1: Starting level will have a duration of 5 seconds.
+- Level 1: Starting level will have a duration of 5 seconds.
-- 2 Level 2: Mid level, with a duration of 10 seconds, will increase the number of bombs x time.
+- Level 2: Mid level, with a duration of 10 seconds, will increase the number of bombs x time.
-- 3 Level 3: Crazy level, with no limit of duration, will simply increase the speed, and maybe add stalactites as new kind of bomb.
+- Level 3: Crazy level, with no limit of duration, will simply increase the speed, and maybe add stalactites as new kind of bomb.

-SECOND ITERATION:
+##### SECOND ITERATION:
 The second iteration will add the Ranking feature by:
-- 1 Adding an input name in the Game Screen and saving that value with its score (seconds alive).
+1. Adding an input name in the Game Screen and saving that value with its score (seconds alive).
-- 2 Adding a Ranking Screen after Game Over.
+2. Adding a Ranking Screen after Game Over.
-- 3 Highlighting player's position in the list.
+3. Highlighting player's position in the list.

-THIRD ITERATION:
+##### THIRD ITERATION:
 The third iteration is improving the UX via scenarios and screen flow's by:
-1. *Changing backgrounds depending on level (we'll need two more backgrounds, level 2 and 3).*
+1. Changing backgrounds depending on level (we'll need two more backgrounds, level 2 and 3).
-2. *Adding music*
+2. Adding music.

 ## Data structure